Auburn-Baseball/data-getta/scripts/README.md

 ```

 Note that the filename does not need to be the full path to the file, as the 'process_local_csv.py' file will check the 'test_csv_files' subdirectory by default.

+## Linting, auto-formatting, and testing

+A series of tools has been included in the pyproject.toml file and combined with the Makefile in order to provide automated formatting (isort), linting (flake8), static type checking (mypy), pytest configuration (ini_options).
+This is both quality of life and also just makes the scripts more maintainable overall.

+For the purposes of deployment, poetry install should be run with the --without dev flag to refrain from installing unnecessary dev tools.

+## Note to future devs

+A workflow of auto-formatting, linting, and performing tests can be set to run on commit.
+Running 'poetry run pre-commit install' will setup pre-commit hooks according to the pyproject.toml file.
+Afterward, when committing, the pipeline is run, and any failures prevent a successful commit.
+You can skip the pre-commit with the --no-verify flag when committing if necessary.